prayascittah/prayascittah/README.md

 ## Hi there 👋

 My name is Jayanth P. I am a junior in IIIT Kottayam.
 I have recently started web-dev and I love the whole process.
-Just getting a small todo app running excites me and i love how there is ample resource on the internet to supplement the learning.
+Just getting a small todo app running excites me and I love how there is ample resource on the internet to supplement the learning.

 - 🔭 I’m currently working on MinuteMade
 - 🌱 I’m currently learning NextJS